OWASP/AppSecEurope2017/program/allstars.md

 You can think of Allstars 2017 as a conference inside a conference - offering you one day with the most interesting influencers in today’s web application &amp; general IT (in-)security.
 Allstars 2017 is a dedicated invited-speakers track at the OWASP AppSec EU 2017 conference.

-Allstars 2017 itself <b>is free</b>.
+Allstars 2017 itself <strong>is free</strong>.
 You only need to have a ticket for the OWASP conference to get in.

 We recommend all attendees to have a really good breakfast on 11th.
 Don't "allstar" on an empty belly.